tieututinhoc/piracy/docs/README.md

 - [youtube-dl](http://ytdl-org.github.io/youtube-dl/index.html) - A command-line program to download videos from YouTube.com and a few more sites.
 - [TheFrenchGhostys YouTube-DL Archivist Scripts](https://gitlab.com/TheFrenchGhosty/TheFrenchGhostys-YouTube-DL-Archivist-Scripts) - The ultimate collection of scripts for YouTube-DL.
 - [YouTubeDownloader](https://github.com/ShimmyMySherbet/YouTubeDownloader) - A Music downloader with Spotify integration for automatic metadata application.
+- [Alltube](http://www.alltubedownload.net) - Web interface for youtube-dl, a program to download videos and audio from more than 100 websites.

 #### YouTube specific Browser Extensions